top of page

 Executive Director

-Shawn Fields Williams has served as the Executive Director of the OLNC since 2015.
-She helped Old Louisville gain recognition as "One of the Great Places in America" in 2016, launched the Old Louisville LIVE concerts series in Central Park and the Old Lou Brew Craft Beer Festival, established the Historic Old Louisville Walking Tours, worked to strengthen our community partnerships, and serve as an advocate for Old Louisville with Louisville Metro government.
 A native of Louisville, Shawn worked in Washington, D.C. for over 25 years managing the government affairs and public relations of national trade associations.
 In 2004, she returned to Kentucky and did fundraising for KET public television documentaries.
 She and her husband Kevin have restored a Victorian home on Belgravia Court.
 In 2012 she published a book, entitled Belgravia Court: Old Louisville's Premier Walking Court to celebrate 50 years of historic preservation in Old Louisville.
 Since becoming a resident of this community, Shawn has volunteered at the St. James Court Art Show, the Old Louisville Holiday Home Tour, the Old Louisville Mansions Tour, the Central Park Improvement Days, and served as a volunteer leader on the Belgravia Court Association many times.

 bottom of page